Miss Universe Zozibini Tunzi on her activism and why she refused to wear a wig

 "That's what we've been used to and what we've been seeing beauty pageants to be.
 And for me, what I thought was, if I put on a weave, then it means I don't believe in the beauty of, you know, my natural hair.
 So I decided to keep it this way because I really wanted to send out a message of this is beautiful, too.
 It's different, but it's beautiful," she said.

-In an interview with "CBS This Morning" podcast, Tunzi spoke about her activism, natural hair and the significance of her historic win.
+In an interview on the "CBS This Morning" podcast, Tunzi spoke about her activism, natural hair and the significance of her historic win.

 On the stigma attached to natural hair: "Have you ever Googled professional hairstyles and non-professional hairstyles?"